Katalin Makray

-Katalin Makray (born 5 April 1945) is a Hungarian former gymnast who competed at the 1964 and 1968 Summer Olympics.
+Katalin Makray-Schmitt (born 5 April 1945) is a Hungarian former gymnast who competed at the 1964 and 1968 Summer Olympics.
+She won silver on the uneven bars at the 1964 Olympics.

 She is the spouse of former President of Hungary Pál Schmitt and served as the First Lady of Hungary from 2010 to 2012, during her husband's presidency at the Sándor Palace.